 4. Peer-to-Peer Loans for a Poor Credit Score

 Also known as marketplace lending, peer-to-peer lending helps individual investors fund individual borrowers.
 The P2P lending industry has been growing steadily at an annual rate of 32.5% between 2014 and 2019.
 It’s currently worth $2 billion.

 Requirements for this type of loan vary—although P2P lenders might not closely analyze your credit.
 Like personal loans, reputable peer-to-peer loans typically offer lower interest rates than car title or payday products.
 In some cases, you can also get larger loan amounts and longer repayment periods.
 Peer-to-peer loans could potentially be a more affordable option offering a better customer experience.
 But that doesn’t mean that peer-to-peer lending doesn’t have its cons as well.

 What You Need To Know as a Borrower: Best Options for Bad Credit Scores

-The process of borrowing from a peer-to-peer platform usually involves these steps:
+The process of applying and borrowing from a peer-to-peer platform usually involves these steps: